dtim-upc/spark/sql/nextiajd/experiments/NextiaJD/README.md

 -g /DTIM/testbedXS/groundTruth_testbedXS.csv \
 -p /DTIM/datasets -o /DTIM/output
 ```

-### Results

-The results of the code are:
+* Once the program ends.
+You can find the following files in the provided output directory.

-*   NextiaJD_testbed.csv: file containing the discovery results and the ground truth
+    *  **NextiaJD_testbed.csv**: this file contains the discovery results and the ground truth
-*   Nextia_evaluation_testbed.csv: file containing the confusion matrix and its metrics
+    *  **Nextia_evaluation_testbed.csv**: this file contains the confusion matrix and its metrics
-*   time_testbed.txt: file containing the times from the execution: pre runtime and runtime
+    *  **time_testbed.txt**: this file contains the times from the execution: pre runtime and runtime

 ## Discovery metrics

 To run this experiment, you need to execute the class **EvaluateDiscovery** from the [JAR](https://mydisk.cs.upc.edu/s/WPp7ApMzeyPc7sX/download) .This code allows to obtain the metrics (confusion matrix) for the discovery results of NextiaJD, LSH Ensemble and FlexMatcher.
-The following parameters are needed:
+The below parameters are needed.
+Note that if you provided the parameters for different testbed discoveries, the code will merge the discovery results for each solution to generate just one matrix for solution.
+As an example, if you provide --nextiajd and --nextiajd-s, the code will merge both testbed to generate only one confusion matrix.

 | Parameter         | Required | Description                                             |